microsoft/promptflow/examples/flows/integrations/azure-ai-language/analyze_documents/README.md

 ### Azure AI/ML Studio:
-Start an automatic runtime.
+Start an compute session.
 Required packages will automatically be installed from the `requirements.txt` file.

 ## Setup connections
 To use the `promptflow-azure-ai-language` package, you must have an [Azure AI Language Resource](https://azure.microsoft.com/en-us/products/ai-services/ai-language).
 [Create a Language Resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) if necessary.
 From your Language Resource, obtain its `api_key` and `endpoint`.